Skip to content

 Lying to your insurer about your main address is likely to invalidate your policy, so you won’t be able to claim when you need to.

-Where in the UK is car insurance most expensive?
+Where in the UK has the most expensive car insurance in 2026?

-As you might expect, the region of the UK with the highest car insurance costs is London, with drivers paying on average £863[1] for a year of cover.
+The region of the UK with the highest car insurance costs is London, with drivers paying on average £777^ for a year of cover.
+That’s due to factors like:

 Region